-On these pages you explore what it is like to study as a graduate student in Cambridge, and particularly at Magdalene, and find out how to apply for a place on one of our postgraduate courses.
+On these pages, you can explore what it is like to study as a graduate student in Cambridge, and particularly at Magdalene, and find out how to apply for a place on one of our postgraduate courses.

 What Magdalene can offer